TheOdinProject/curriculum/web_development_101/join_the_odin_community.md

 # Join the Odin Community

 Working and collaborating with other people on a project, whether it be big or small, is an important part of becoming a web developer.
-Therefore at Odin we encourage you to participate in our [online community chat](https://gitter.im/orgs/TheOdinProject/rooms) where we can all grow together towards becoming web developers.
+Therefore at Odin we encourage you to participate in our online community chat where we can all grow together towards becoming web developers.
+You can [sign in directly]((https://gitter.im/orgs/TheOdinProject/rooms) once you've made a GitHub account, which you will find later on, becomes an integral part of your development workflow.

 <!-- Call to Action GITTER SIGN IN BUTTON using this link https://gitter.im/orgs/TheOdinProject/rooms -->